Kodowa/incidentalcomplexity/drafts/2016-08-09-tic-tac-toe.md

 of `given`.
 The optional `per` attribute allows you to specify a grouping.

 In `count[given: cell, per: player]`, since we group by `player`, count returns two values: the count of `X` elements and the count of `O` elements.
 This can be read "count the cells per player".
 In another line, we group by `column` and `player`.
 This will return `N * 2` results: one result for every player for every column.
 Like wise with the row case.
 By equating this with N, we only ensure the winning player is only returned when it has N elements in the given direction.

+This is how Eve works without looping.
+Rather than writing a nested `for` loop and iterating over the cells, we can use Eve's semantics to our advantage.

 We first search every row, then every column.
 Finally we check the diagonal and anti-diagonal.
 To do this, we leverage the `#diagonal` and `#anti-diagonal` tags we created earlier; instead of selecting `[#cell]`, we can select on `[#diagonal]` and `[#anti-diagonal]` to select only a subset of cells.